DIRECTOR SERIES: JAKE MEGINSKY

 Graves is the most generous person I’ve ever met.
 Clearly a creative genius and a dynamic, hard-working polymath – he is compelled to share the deepest secrets of his multi-layered creative process.
 Milford holds both the scientific process and the mysteries of spiritual experience with the same grip – it’s like his double stick technique.
 He cares deeply about all of his students, and his teaching has a transformative quality that changes the way one thinks on a very deep level.
 Milford does not turn out copies of himself but rather injects a sense of radical individuality in those he connects with.
 You can see it in his martial art, Yara.
 All the Yara students have their own style, but they all have a Yara flow, marked by a deep sense of embodiment and originality.
 Whenever he gets an opportunity, he extends it to all those around him, in order to lift up everyone involved.
 The path of his students varies widely — they are neuroscientists, biologists, painters, lawyers, writers, business owners and musicians.
 However, they all share a potent access to the power of personal creativity.
 Very few teachers are focused on developing in their students an original voice, it is the big mystery, yet Graves focuses on this – as he would say, “I’m trying to see how you vibrate inside”.
 He is a family man, who has raised five children and has been married for over 60 years.
 The stability of his home life seems to be the foundation that provides him a launch pad to travel the cosmos of creativity, sound and science.
 He is my great mentor, and he is also a collaborator and a close friend.

 This is your first feature film.
-Can you tell us what drew you to direct it, and not produce it?
+Can you tell us what drew you to create it?

 This film is a labor of love that gained momentum over time.
 It is a DIY project — I directed and produced it with no budget, but I had the help of many friends along the way including my great collaborator, Neil Young, who is also a drummer.
 The film has taken different shapes along different points in its life cycle.
 After meeting the Professor, I had an immediate sense that I was in the presence of a truly spectacular mind and was compelled out of a sense of duty to give back by helping in whatever way I could.
 At first I was recording his lessons so I could contemplate and reflect on what he was saying.
 This evolved into smaller projects, sometimes to provide an audio/visual component for Milford’s lectures or performances.
 Other times I was thinking of the growing collection of material in terms of adding to the living history of an important archive that chronicled the work of an amazing artist.
 Eventually Milford started giving me archival footage, and the experience of watching the material was so cinematic, that I could start to see shadows of structure for the feature film and I could begin to hear its voice.
 In many ways it feels like the project chose me.
 I actually don’t remember deciding to make it – more just “responding to the situation and solving issues” as Milford would say.